jaanhio/html_inputs/README.md

+#IMPORTANT

+To start, install dependencies.
+Open terminal, navigate to directory and run `yarn`.
+Then, run `yarn start`.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>